 What is a concentrate-specific vaporizer?

 While smoking burns the cannabis product and produces smoke, a vaporizer heats it to the point where the active ingredients—such as the cannabinoids and terpenes — are released into a vapour, which is inhaled.

-There are three types of vaporizers: vape pens, which are disposable or reusable and are only used with cannabis oil; dried flower vaporizers, to be used with dried cannabis; and extract-specific vaporizers, to be used with most other forms of cannabis concentrates.
-(Dried flower vaporizers may also come with attachments to accommodate extracts.)
+There are three types of vaporizers: vape pens, which are disposable or reusable and are only used with cannabis oil; dried flower vaporizers, to be used with dried cannabis; and concentrate-specific vaporizers, to be used with most other forms of cannabis concentrates.
+(Dried flower vaporizers may also come with attachments to accommodate concentrates.)

-There are five simple steps to using an extract-specific vaporizer, although you should refer to the manufacturer’s instructions for your particular device.
+There are five simple steps to using a concentrate-specific vaporizer, although you should refer to the manufacturer’s instructions for your particular device.

 Keeping your vaporizer clean will extend its life and ensure it stays in proper working order.
-OCS.ca and authorized retailers carry a range of cleaning supplies, including brushes, wipes and cleaning solutions.
+OCS.ca and Authorized Cannabis Stores carry a range of cleaning supplies, including brushes, wipes and cleaning solutions.